JonathanTippy/minecraft_server_scripts/README.md

+Welcome to My custom scripts
+here is a basic service command if your coming back :)

+to tell a service to start afther reboot run (sudo systemctl enable (your service) to start a service run (sudo systemctl start (your service) to stop a service run (sudo systemctl stop (your service)

 # minecraft_server_scripts
 These scripts are for managing a forge or fabric headless minecraft server while tunneling with playit.gg.
 They were written on debian bullseye and might not work on other distributions.
 ## Installing Dependancies